Mapsui/Mapsui/Scripts/readme.txt

+Run from the visual studio commond prompt in the Mapsui\Scripts folder.

-to automatically build and create a nuget package run builtpack with the version number as argument like this:
+To automatically build and create a nuget package run builtpack with the version number as argument like this:
 > builtpack 0.2.3

-to also publish to nuget run buildpackpush like this:
+To also publish to nuget run buildpackpush like this:
 > builtpackpush 0.2.3